conan-io/docs/reference/config_files/profiles.rst

 Profile includes
 ----------------

-You can include other profiles using the ``include()`` statement.
+You can include other profile files using the ``include()`` statement.
 The path can be relative to the current profile, absolute, or a profile name from the default profile location in the local cache.

 The ``include()`` statement has to be at the top of the profile file: